Equality and Diversity

 Identity Based Mentoring

-We have recently introduced a new Identity Based Mentoring scheme which will enable Sussex Police officers and staff to request a mentor based on shared protected characteristics as outlined in the Equality Act.
-In particular, these are:
+We have recently introduced a new Identity Based Mentoring scheme which will enable Sussex Police officers and staff to request a mentor based on a shared identity.

 • Gender reassignment